continuous-dems/workshop-coastal-coupling-2026/modules/05-evaluate-dems/index.md

 1. How many observations are available?
 2. Where are they located?
-3. Are they primarily on land or in the water?
+3. Are they over the land or water?
 4. What part of the DEM do they sample?
 5. Which source data support those locations?